harquail/nook_foldlings_thesis/markdown_chapters/51_User_Study_Visual_Aids.md

 #Visual Aids User Study

-Since.  >>TODO: side other research on visual aids for folding slash other 2d to 3d vis

 goal: test whether users understand the mapping of 2d fold patterns to 3d, and test the degree to which plane coloring, edge patterning, and a 3d preview help users understand how a popup card will fold.

+Since.  >>TODO: cite other research on visual aids for folding slash other 2d to 3d vis

+##Method

 Each subject received a set of five laser cut cards, and we recorded the time it takes them to successfully fold the card.